When Brainstorming Techniques Are Grown

 Second – Effective brainstorming techniques must have time limits.
 This action will lead people to think more rapidly.
 This practice will also lead people to be more extensive in their thought process.

 Fourth– It is essential to keep a record of all the brainstorming that is taking place.
 It is helpful to write it down.
-A record of all ideas will provide a reference to call upon at a later date.
+A history of all ideas will provide a reference to call upon at a later date.

 Sixth– Humorous moments can be a helpful tool.
-One good way to judge the success of a brainstorming session is by how much laughter takes place within the team.
+One right way to judge the success of a brainstorming session is by how much laughter takes place within the team.
 Having a sense of humor is necessary.
 Laughter will enhance the sessions.
 Laughing will also create a relaxing atmosphere for creativity.

 In the end, a team will likely develop and become stronger as ideas are shared and discussed in a friendly atmosphere.1